This modifier calculates the spatial correlation function between two particle properties.

 This property sets the number of bins for the direct calculation of the real-space correlation function.

-If activated for the real-space correlation, the correlation function is normalized to approach unity at small distances and zero at large distances, i.e. the plot shows (C(r)-〈P1〉〈P2〉)/(〈P1P2〉-〈P1〉〈P2〉) rather than the unnormalized C(r).
+If set to "by covariance" for the real-space correlation, the correlation function is normalized to approach unity at small distances and zero at large distances, i.e. the plot shows (C(r)-〈P1〉〈P2〉)/(〈P1P2〉-〈P1〉〈P2〉) rather than the unnormalized C(r).
+If set to "by RDF" for the real-space correlation, the correlation function is divided by the radial distribution function.
 If activated for the reciprocal-space correlation function, the plot shows C(q)/〈P1P2〉 rather than the unnormalized C(q).

 This modifier has been contributed by Lars Pastewka.